Party Day: History

 After the release of the Glasshouse LP there was a change in personnel, with Martin leaving due to ill-health.
-Other members came in, but by 1988 they broke up after abandoning their unfinished third album.
+Other members joined, but by 1988, they had broken up after abandoning their unfinished third album.

-Party Day were exciting to watch live; Sounds said "They roar along, driven by a good old-fashioned pumping drum-kit, and every so often one of those elusive moving chord-sequences falls into place, leaving you completely startled" and also in the NME, "They hold their guitars like loaded AK47's.
+Sounds said "They roar along, driven by a good old-fashioned pumping drum-kit, and every so often one of those elusive moving chord-sequences falls into place, leaving you completely startled".
+The NME writes "They hold their guitars like loaded AK-47s.
 They throb".

-For Party Day, great success and major exposure were always just a step away.

-Since their demise there has been quite an interest in the band.
+Since their demise, there has been quite an interest in the band.
 They were included within Mick Mercer's book Gothic Rock: All you ever wanted to know but were too afraid to ask, published by Pegasus 1991 (UK) ISBN 1-873892-01-2 and Cleopatra Records 1993 (USA).

-Their song "Atoms" has been included on a couple of later but favourable Gothic compilations, most notable with Germany's Strobelight Records - Volume 3 (2006).
-And still today, their songs can be found aired at; Gothic clubs within Europe and beyond, on Livestreams.
-Recently on World Goth Day 2020 with DJ Benny Blanco's Livestream and with Dark Wave Radio.
+Their song "Atoms" has been included on some later Gothic compilations, most notably with Germany's Strobelight Records - Volume 3 (2006).
+In 2015, their songs could be found being aired at Gothic clubs within Europe and beyond, on Livestreams.
+Recently, they aired on World Goth Day 2020 with DJ Benny Blanco's Livestream and with Dark Wave Radio.

-2021 sees the 40th Anniversary of the Band's beginnings, those moments where fun and optimism youthfully collide.
-Sorted! becomes the band's latest release, a comprehensive collection of all their recordings plus demos, and released by Optic Nerve Recordings.
+2021 sees the 40th Anniversary of the Band's beginnings.
+Sorted! becomes the band's latest release, a comprehensive collection of all their recordings plus demos, and is released by Optic Nerve Recordings.